 A little bit about us and our involvement with MWLP.….we have been involved with MWLP for the last 5 years acting as a host employer to students looking to complete work placement in the Construction industry.
 Each week we have 2-3 students come and join our team across our sites and these are students who show an interest in the construction industry and want to test out carpentry and construction before committing to a career in the field.
 By taking on these students it gives them a chance to decide if this is something they wish to pursue but it also gives us a chance to see how they go onsite, work placement for us has resulted in carpentry apprentices being offered.

 Are you a work placement student looking to secure an apprenticeship?
 These are the key traits that we would watch out for:

 - Respectfulness & politeness

 - Presentation – your appearance, even onsite, is important

 - Listening to and following instructions

 - Motivation, enthusiasm and ease of communication with team members

-This is why for every initial enquiry made with us we will respond within 24 business hours and let you know if;
+This is why for every initial enquiry made, we will respond within 24 business hours and let you know if;

 a) we believe what you are asking for is achievable at your property and;